Defence Secretary Ben Wallace endorses Liz Truss for PM

 "[Ms Truss] is the only candidate who has both the breadth and depth of experience needed to confront these challenges," he said.

+He added that he thought Mr Sunak was a "capable cabinet minister" and that he was sure "he could do the job of prime minister".

+But he continued: "From day one the new prime minister needs to know their way around the international community as well as the Treasury.
+Only Liz can do that."

-Mr Wallace, a former soldier who held the rank of captain in the Scots Guards, emphasised what he saw as the importance of maintaining defence spending, and welcomed Ms Truss's commitment to increase it to 3% of GDP by 2030.
+Mr Wallace, a former soldier who held the rank of captain in the Scots Guards, also emphasised what he saw as the importance of maintaining defence spending, and welcomed Ms Truss's commitment to increase it to 3% of GDP by 2030.

 "I have read thousands of intelligence reports and can say with confidence that the threat to us and our nation is growing," he said.